sportsclimbs/sportclimbs-2/content/peak/stoney/stoney-middleton/windy-ledge.md

 {.topo}

-**1. Immortal Combat (6b+)** the first sport route on the left wall starting from at ground level.
+**1. Immortal Combat (6b+)**
+The first sport route on the left wall starting from at ground level.
 Hard moves and not obvious routefinding.
+Short but tough.

-**2. I Can't Breathe (6c+)** starts from the grassy ledge L of the corner.
+**2. I Can't Breathe (6c+)**
+Starts from the grassy ledge L of the corner.
+A bit easier for the tall.

-**3. Black Power (6c)** an old, possibly unrepeated E5 trad route, now a good sport pitch.
+**3. Black Power (6c)**
+An old, possibly unrepeated E5 trad route, now a good sport pitch.
 Direct up the wall R of the corner.
 Good fingery climbing.

-**4. Take A Knee (6c)** the right line on the right wall.
-Avoid the arete apart from the short section by the 2nd bolt.
+**4. Take A Knee (6c)**
+The right line on the right wall.
+Avoid the arête apart from the short section by the 2nd bolt.
 At the last bolt go L almost into Black Power before coming back R to finish on a good jug above the belay.